signet4grn/SIGNET/README.md

 ### Adj
-`adj` command provide users the interface of matching genotype and gene expression file and the calculation for maf `adj` read the output from `geno-prep` and `gexp-prep` output of `adj` will be saved under `/res/resa`:
+`adj` command provide users the interface of matching genotype and gene expression file and the calculation for minor allele frequency (MAF)
+`adj` read the output from `geno-prep` and `gexp-prep` output of `adj` will be saved under `/res/resa`: